janet-lang/janet-lang.org/md/syntax.md

 ## Buffers

-Buffers are similar strings except they are mutable data structures.
-Strings in janet cannot be mutated after created, where a buffer can be changed after creation.
+Buffers are similar to strings except they are mutable data structures.
+Strings in janet cannot be mutated after being created, where a buffer can be changed after creation.
 The syntax for a buffer is the same as that for a string or long string, but the buffer must be prefixed with the '@' character.